 Ways to Serve

-One of the things that is extremely popular in the Portuguese culture, is Porto Wine which is commonly served with the Portuguese Fish Cakes.
+One of the things that is extremely popular in Portuguese culture, is Porto Wine which is commonly served with Portuguese Fish Cakes.
 It is a sweeter wine and Jeff's favorite!
 I usually serve a salad and will have different cheese plates along with olives.
 It's a perfect dish for a gathering on a Sunday afternoon.
 The fish cakes can be made in advance and served cold or just warm up 5 minutes in the oven.

 I buy vegetable oil and add a tablespoon of olive oil so it won't smoke when frying.
 I use my cast iron skillet to fry anything just because I like the way it evens the heat while cooking.